-Document Title Programme Progress report London 2012 Olympic Games

-Report Author(s) Peter Thorpe

-Lead Director Martin Flaherty

-Contact Details

-Aim The Board is asked to Note the report

-Key Issues for the Board to Note;

-- Funding has been secured for the years 09/10 of 635k and 835k for the 2010/11 financial year. - This is sufficient funding to cover this years expenditure but is circa 500k short in terms of the activity which was planned for 2010/11.
-Work is now in hand to amend the work plan and milestones associated with this year to ensure that expenditure is kept within these limits. - There is still no allocated funding for the period of 2011/12 and the Games year of 2012/13.
-We are continuing to work with Commissioners, HNSL and DH to clarify how funding will be provided. - All projects within Tranche 2 of the Olympics programme are either on track or within acceptable limits. - We are now actively scoping the Testing and Exercising programme for the coming two years with partners.
-The first multi agency table top excersises will now take place in July 2010-01-15 - DH is leading on some modelling work to determine the impact on general 999 workload associated with the influx of visitors to London associated with the Games.
-This 'Games Effect' could add significant workload pressures which will need to be mitigated if performance to Londoners is not to suffer during the Games period. - Work is ongoing to accurately map all the detailed resource requirements for LAS for each day of the Games period. - The principle of the provision of mutual aid to LAS from other ambulance services across the UK has been accepted and DH have agreed to influence SHAs and Commissioners across the UK to facilitate this. - The principle of the LAS growing its vehicle fleet temporarily to provide the additional vehicles required during the Games period has been accepted.
-Work is now in hand with commissioners and NHSL to agree the exact numbers required and how they will be provided. - A new working group is being set up by NHSL to bring together LAS, Commissioners, NHSL, LOCOG and other players to resolve some of the outstanding issues.
-Its first meeting is scheduled for 21st January 2010
+Document Title Programme Progress report London 2012 Olympic Games Report Author(s) Peter Thorpe Lead Director Martin Flaherty Contact Details Aim The Board is asked to Note the report Key Issues for the Board d to Note; Funding has been financial year. secured for the years 09/10 of 635k and 835k for the 2010/11 terms of the activit Inding to cover this years expenditure but is circa 500k short in y which was planned for 2010/11.
+Work is now in hand to amend milestones associated with this year to ensure that expenditure is mits. ocated funding for the period of 2011/12 and the Games year of continuing to work with Commissioners, HNSL and DH to clarify how vided.
+All projects within acceptable limits.
+Tranche 2 of the Olympics programme are either on track or within ely scoping the Testing and Exercising programme for the coming thers.
+The first multi agency table top excersises will now take -01-15 workload associate This 'Games Effect ome modelling work to determine the impact on general 999 ed with the influx of visitors to London associated with the Games. t' could add significant workload pressures which will need to be nance to Londoners is not to suffer during the Games period.
+Work is ongoing to each day of the Ga accurately map all the detailed resource requirements for LAS for ames period. across the UK has e provision of mutual aid to LAS from other ambulance services been accepted and DH have agreed to influence SHAs and cross the UK to facilitate this. vehicles required of e LAS growing its vehicle fleet temporarily to provide the additional during the Games period has been accepted.
+Work is now in hand rs and NHSL to agree the exact numbers required and how they wil NHSL , LOCOG ai oup is being set up by NHSL to bring together LAS, Commissioners, nd other players to resolve some of the outstanding issues.
+Its first led for 21 st January 2010 Mitigating Actions (Cont trols)